project-hadron/discovery-capability/docs/source/introduction/overview.rst

 How are capabilities reusable?
 ------------------------------

-While using the actions of a capability, those actions, and other metadata, are recorded as a runbook of instruction of the lineage of that instance.
+While using the actions of a capability, those actions, and other metadata, are recorded as a runbook of instruction of the :ref:`lineage<Reports: Data Lineage>` of that instance.
 This runbook is known as a capability **recipe** that contain all information relating to a capability, capturing the state of a capability at that moment in time.
 By referencing a capability by name at initialization you load the receipt from its previous state, which can be modified, enhanced or re-run.

 The content of a recipe can be interrogated through the various :ref:`reports<Capability Reports>` common across all capabilities.